High Order Random Walks: Beyond Spectral Gap: Introduction

 \subsection{Organisation}

 The paper is organized as follows.
-Section \ref{def and notat section} contains the basic definitions regarding weighted complexes and the inner product and norm induced by the weights.
-Section \ref{Upper and lower random walks sec} contains the definitions of the upper and lower random walks (and of the non-lazy upper random walk).
-In Section \ref{The signless differential sec} we define what we call the ``signless differential'' and show how it connects to the upper and lower random walks.
+Section \ref{Weighted simplicial complexes section} contains the basic definitions regarding weighted complexes and the inner product and norm induced by the weights.
+Section \ref{HD RW and the signless differential sec} contains the definitions of the upper and lower random walks, and what we call the ``signless differential'' and show how these definitions are connected.
 Section \ref{Links and localization sec} contains a connection in the spirit of the so called ``Garland method'' between the norm of the signless differential and the norm of the upper random walk operator in the links.
-Section \ref{Decomposition theorem for upper random walks sec} contains our main result regarding the decomposition theorem for the upper random walk and derives conclusions regarding the mixing rate of the (lazy and non-lazy) upper random walk.
-Section \ref{One step mixing for binary cochains sec} proves our mixing results regarding (locally thin) binary cochains.
+Section \ref{Decomposition theorem for upper random walks sec} contains our main results regarding decomposition theorems for the upper random walk and their corollaries.